In this post: Why Does My Dog Look Sad? Reasons & Ways to Cheer Them Up!

 Underlying Health Issues

 If your dog has health issues that you don’t know about, these could be impacting their quality of life.
 Chronic issues may be to blame as well.
-Physical pain, neurological disorders, tummy troubles, and loss of senses are all major, life-altering conditions that can put a damper on your dog’s mood.
+Physical pain, neurological disorders, tummy troubles, loss of senses, or even bad oral health can be major, life-altering conditions that can put a damper on your dog’s mood.
 This could cause them to experience sadness, uneasiness, or even depression.
+To help prevent oral problems, give your pup dental treats!

 A Change in You